A Mechanistic Model of the Organization of Cell Shapes in Epithelial Tissues: Numerical results

 The orientation angles ($\phi$) are randomly chosen between $0$ and $\pi$.
 The interaction between force dipoles is given by equation \ref{eq:interaction}, where a dipole's nematic tensor $q_{\alpha \beta}(r_i) = \hat{n}_{\alpha} \hat{n}_{\beta}$ can be obtained by writing the dipole orientation vector as $\hat{n}=(\cos \phi , \sin \phi)$.
 The total energy is obtained by summing the long range interactions between all pairs of dipoles with periodic boundary condition on all sides.\\

-To analyze the energy landscape, we access a multitude of metastable states by thermalizing the system at a high temperature and then {running the simulation at a temperature that is low compared to the energy of the system: $\frac{k_BT}{E} \approx 10^{-6} $ (Fig. \ref{fig:landscape}).} During each Monte Carlo step, the two properties of each dipole, polarization and orientation, are updated following two different rules.
+To analyze the energy landscape, we access a multitude of metastable states by thermalizing the system at a high temperature and then {running the simulation at a temperature that is low compared to the energy of the system: $\frac{k_BT}{E} \approx 10^{-6} $.} For convenience, we will often use a dimensionless form of the energy given by $\varepsilon = \frac{El^3 }{N\langle P \rangle^2 d^2}$, where $E$ is the dimensionful energy (Eq. \ref{eq:interaction}), $l$ is the lattice spacing, $N$ is total number of dipoles, $\langle P \rangle$ is the mean value of polarization magnitude, and $d$ is the dipole length.

+During each Monte Carlo step, the two properties of each dipole, polarization and orientation, are updated following two different rules.
 For the orientation, we employ model A (non-conserved) dynamics [\cite{hohenberg_theory_1977}], where a new orientation angle is proposed randomly between 0 and $\pi$.
-The polarization magnitudes are updated following model B (conserved) dynamics [\cite{hohenberg_theory_1977}], where the polarization magnitudes of two randomly chosen dipoles are exchanged, so that the overall distribution of the polarization does not change during the simulation, however, the spatial organization evolves along with the orientation of the dipoles.
+The polarization magnitudes are updated following model B (conserved) dynamics [\cite{hohenberg_theory_1977}], where the polarization magnitudes of two randomly chosen dipoles are exchanged.
+This dynamics guarantees that the overall distribution of the polarization does not change during the simulation, however, the spatial organization of the magnitudes evolves along with the orientation of the dipoles.
+We draw the polarization magnitudes of our force dipoles from a k- distribution for each of our initial conditions.
+Individual Monte Carlo runs then lead to a sampling of the energy landscape corresponding to a particular k- distribution.
+Statistical properties can then be inferred by averaging over initial conditions.
 Acceptance rate of a proposed update is determined by the Boltzmann factor $\exp(-\frac{\Delta E}{K_B T})$, $\Delta E$ being the difference of energy of the proposed state and the present state, and $T$ is the temperature.\\

 The simulation is run for a long enough time to ensure that the system reaches a metastable, local minimum, of the energy function: the energy fluctuates around a well-defined average value.
 The time evolution of the system is monitored by observing three different quantities - (i) the total energy of the system, $E$, which undergoes a sharp decrease from the initial high-energy state, and then fluctuates around a much lower value, (ii) the average nematic scalar order parameter, $S =\langle \cos 2\phi \rangle$, which evolves from $\approx 0$ in the initial state to a value close to unity in the low energy state, (iii) the average weighted order parameter, $\Omega =\langle P_i \cos 2\phi \rangle/\langle P \rangle$, which shows a similar trend, growing from $\approx 0$ in the initial state to a large positive value ($\geq 1$) in the final state.
 The time evolution of these three quantities, for a sample run, are plotted in fig \ref{fig:MonteCarlo}.\\